Kirby and the Forgotten Land: Plot

-One day on Planet Popstar, a dark vortex appears over Dream Land, sucking up everything on the planet in its path.
-Kirby is among those sucked into the vortex and finds himself in a new world that plays host to the ruins of an ancient civilization.
+One day, on Kirby's home planet Planet Popstar, a dark vortex appears over Dream Land, sucking up everything in its path.
+Kirby is among those sucked into the vortex and finds himself in a new world that is filled with the ruins of an ancient civilization.
 He discovers that the Waddle Dees from Dream Land are being kidnapped by the native wildlife, the Beast Pack.
 Eventually, he finds the destroyed Waddle Dee Town and a chinchilla-like creature named Elfilin, who helped the Waddle Dees settle there.
 Upon being rescued from the Beast Pack, Elfilin explains to Kirby that he and the Waddle Dees attempted to fight back but were overwhelmed.
-Kirby offers to help Elfilin rescue the missing Waddle Dees, and the two set off together (along with Bandana Waddle Dee, who optionally accompanies Kirby).
+Kirby offers to help Elfilin rescue the missing Waddle Dees, and the two set off together.

 As Kirby and Elfilin make their way through the new world, rescuing Waddle Dees and defeating the Beast Pack's high council members, the two discover that King Dedede is acting aggressively and assisting the Beast Pack for unknown reasons.
 After Kirby fights and defeats Dedede, the latter captures Elfilin and escapes; Kirby pursues Dedede and eventually fights him again.
-By destroying a hypnotic mask that Dedede was wearing, Kirby frees him from the Beast Pack's control, then ascends into their center of operations, Lab Discovera, to find Elfilin.
+By destroying a hypnotic mask that Dedede was wearing, Kirby frees him from the Beast Pack's control.
+Kirby then rides an elevator into their center of operations, Lab Discovera, to find Elfilin.
 An abandoned tourist attraction within the lab explains, via pre-recorded narration, that a powerful extraterrestrial under the identification tag ID-F86 once tried to invade the new world.
 It was captured by the planet's previous inhabitants and placed in the lab, where its ability to create space-time rifts was researched.
 Thirty years after research began, ID-F86 split into two halves during a "warp-experiment incident".
-One half—Elfilin—escaped in the chaos, while the other half—Fecto Forgo—was placed in permanent suspended animation within Lab Discovera's Eternal Capsule.
+One half, Elfilin, escaped in the chaos, while the other half, known as Fecto Forgo, was placed in permanent suspended animation within Lab Discovera's Eternal Capsule.